 With slippery footpaths and stairwells, the outside areas of your club have to be well-managed.

+Have your water tanks, apparatus or pipes adequately lagged by a qualified plumber.
 Ensure that the heating system comes on whenever the temperature at the coolest point in the building drops to 4c.
 If you don’t, you may find you’re not covered in the event of a burst pipe.

+Think twice if you’re planning on bringing in any additional heating.
 Most insurance policies exclude you from using portable heating appliances of any kind other than in office areas.
 If appliances are used in the approved areas, they must have a valid PAT testing certificate and be unplugged when not in use.